CodeSmith32/nimblejs/README.md

 ## General Module Rules

+These rules generally apply to all modules.
+Please read this section first, as some of the methods and properties mentioned here do not appear in the list of methods or properties under the modules.

 ### Basic Module Instantiation

 All Nimble modules are classes, and are contained under the main class, `nimble`.
 Instantiating modules may be written as the following: